johannschopplich/kirby-serp-preview/README.md

 # Kirby SERP Preview

-Kirby Panel plugin for search engine result page previews.
+A standalone search engine result page preview to include in any Kirby project.
+It allows you to preview how your page will look in the search results of Google and other search engines.

 ## Requirements